jethornton/flexgui/docs_flex/source/ini.rst

 name is the only required item.
 If title and time are not specified then the default `Flex Dragon Slayer` and 5 seconds are used.
 The image file must be in the configuration directory.
 If the image is a jpg you might have to open it in GIMP and save it as png if it does not show up.
+If the font is not an exact match the nearest font will be used.
+Some fixed width fonts are Monospace and Courier.
+Some variable width fonts are Cantarell and Serif.

 .. code-block:: text

 	SPLASH_IMAGE = name.png
 	SPLASH_TITLE = Flex
 	SPLASH_TIME = 10
+	SPLASH_FONT = Name of Font
+	SPLASH_FONT_SIZE = 12
+	SPLASH_FONT_BOLD = True or False

 .. _installed_themes: